 His Royal Highness said: “Today's young people are growing up in a dynamic, fast-paced world and the development of skills like resilience, confidence and adaptability is important.
 Non-formal education - such as that offered by organisations that run The Duke of Edinburgh's International Award - is a tried and tested way of enabling young people to challenge themselves, step outside their comfort zone and become positive agents of change, both for themselves and their wider communities.
 It allows them to develop the skills they need to step confidently into the world of today and tomorrow.”

 In Nigeria, The Duke of Edinburgh’s International Award is known as The International Award for Young People Nigeria.
-It has been running for 4 years and currently sees more than 5,000 14-24 year olds participate every year.
+It was previously run under the name The Nigerian National Youth Award (NNYA) until it was revamped in 2014.
+The Award currently sees more than 5,000 14-24 year olds participate every year.

 Thousands of young Nigerians are stepping outside their comfort zone and discovering they are capable of so much more than they ever realized, by getting involved in The International Award for Young People Nigeria.